jiriks74/presence.nvim/CONTRIBUTING.md

   used to.
 But please use Conventional commits for the PR title (and description if aplicable) for better readability and better commit message when the PR is squashed and merged.

-### Easily use StyLua and LuaCheck
+### Easily use StyLua and Luacheck

-If you don't want to mess around with StyLua and LuaCheck you can use [`act`]().
+If you don't want to mess around with StyLua and Luacheck you can use [`act`]().
 It's a runner for Github workflows that allows you to run them locally.

-Using `act` you can run the same StyLua and LuaCheck workflows that will run on your PR before it's merged.
+Using `act` you can run the same StyLua and Luacheck workflows that will run on your PR before it's merged.

 If you use `nix` and `direnv` I've setup `default.nix` and `.envrc` files in the project's root